pcu43/pcu43.github.io/java.md

 ---
 layout: page
-title: "Java"
+title: "Java Page"
 permalink: /java
 ---

-this is a new page
+this is a new page with LANG set to C